adisahay/HolidayService/README.md

-# HolidayService
+# Holiday Service
-Python service to fetch a list of up to next 10 US holidays
+A Python service to fetch a list of up to next 10 US holidays

 The data is fetched from https://www.timeanddate.com/holidays/us/ and is stored in the file __holidays.csv__.